jacopomv/FeedTheReef/README.md

 This is the simple web interface through which the user is able to send commands remotely to the system and receive back a live streaming from the webcam.

 **-Update**
-The project now include the [Grafana](https://grafana.com/) platform for viewing and monitor through plots the data recorded by the system.
-The Grafana server is installed and runs on the Raspberri Pi 3.
+The project now include the [Grafana](https://grafana.com/) platform for viewing and monitor, through plots, the data recorded by the system.
+The Grafana server is installed and runs on the Raspberry Pi 3.
 ### Hardware
 ![](Documentation/images/hardware.jpg)
 * Raspberry Pi 3